Soojin-Lee0819/Soojin_Lee0819.github.io/README.md

 We first collectively wrote down ideas of selfcare that includes both relatively well-known self care but also included unconventional self-care that are equally successful and useful

 The process of filmming a stop motion was much more time consuming

+Once all the stop-motion videos were filmed, the voice over were recorded.
+We constantly shared progress and gave each other feedback to make sure for example, adding "this was muggy/nana/clippie/Buckle 's (how long time) selfcare".
+Such consistency in format although each piece are incredibly unique and charming in their own ways.

 ### Reflection & Evaluation: